mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 }
 ```

-As you can see, we used the same projection two times, under different conditions: the first time we matched the record based on its identifier (`PEOPLE` dependency, without alias), the second time we matched the record based on the `MARRIAGE_b_TO_PEOPLE` condition (`PARTNER` dependency, with alias).
+As you can see, we used the same Projection twice, under different conditions: the first time we matched the record based on its identifier (`PEOPLE` dependency, without alias), the second time we matched the record based on the `MARRIAGE_b_TO_PEOPLE` condition (`PARTNER` dependency, with alias).

 You can reference a dependency under alias also in another dependency, with the `useAlias` option.
-Since `CHILD_TO_MOTHER` refers to the ER-Schema, which uses only the projections name and not the dependencies name, you need to use `useAlias` to specify which is the specific dependency that refers to the projection of the relation you want to use.
+Since `CHILD_TO_MOTHER` refers to the ER-Schema, which uses only the Projections name and not the dependencies name, you need to use `useAlias` to specify which is the specific dependency that refers to the Projection of the relation you want to use.

 :::info
-The `useAlias` field is supported from the version `1.1.0` of the `aggregation.json` which is supported from the version `3.6.0` of the Single View Creator service
+The `useAlias` field is supported from version `1.1.0` of the `aggregation.json`, which is supported from the version `3.6.0` of the Single View Creator service
 :::

 If we needed to use the `PARTNER` dependency as a base for another dependency (for example, if we are looking for the mother in law), a valid configuration would be: